philschatz/philschatz.github.io/_posts/2014-03-07-polyfills-for-books.md

 ### HTML+CSS Diffs

-To do regression tests on books we merely need to generate the "baked" HTML file twice, once with the old CSS and once with the new CSS.
+To do regression tests on books we merely need to generate the "baked" HTML file twice, once with the old CSS and once with the new CSS (all the styles are "baked" into `style="..."` attributes).
 Then, a quick XSLT file can compare the two and generate a version of the page with `<span>` tags marking the places where styling changed.

-See <https://github.com/philschatz/css-diff> for a package that does this.
+See <https://github.com/philschatz/css-diff.js> for a package that does this.